-- 6.49 The residents survey showed that 90% of residents are concerned about the reliability and availability of rail services.
+- 6.48 There are two local projects that were referred to during the stakeholder engagement: - Potential to re-dual the train lines through the parish; and - Potential to widen or re-site the Exceat Bridge on the A259. - 6.49 The residents survey showed that 90% of residents are concerned about the reliability and availability of rail services.
 An enhanced railway would also support any proposed increase in the population going forward and enhance the Town as a destination for business and tourism.
 Re-dualling the train lines through the parish would enhance the capacity of these rail services.
 Whilst such a project is outside the control of the local authorities, it is considered that development within Seaford should not inhibit the future potential to re-dual the Town's train lines.
-An area within Network Rail's ownership alongside the existing train lines is delineated on the Proposals Map (Appendix Ai).
-It is proposed to safeguard this area from development that would prejudice any future re-dualling. - 6.50 Similarly, discussions have taken place concerning the possibility of widening or resiting the Exceat Bridge on the A259 to the east of Seaford.
+An area within Network Rail's ownership alongside the existing train lines is delineated on Map 9.
+It is proposed to safeguard this area from development that would prejudice any future re-dualling.

+6.50 Similarly, discussions have taken place concerning the possibility of widening or resiting the Exceat Bridge on the A259 to the east of Seaford.
 The restricted width of this bridge currently causes congestion on this route.
-In June 2017, East Sussex County Council agreed to use a Government grant of more than £2million together with £500,000 of its own funds to address this issue by replacing the existing single-lane bridge with a new two-lane bridge.
-The first stage is an extensive design, costing and planning process and any proposal would be subject to discussion and approval from the South Downs National Park Authority (SDNPA).
-Whilst the existing bridge is outside the Neighbourhood Plan area, any improvements could impact on the amount of traffic moving through Seaford.
-Similarly, development within the Neighbourhood Plan area (such as development on land adjacent to the A259) could impact on the options available for improvements to the Exceat Bridge.
-It is therefore considered that development within Seaford should not inhibit the future potential to widen or re-site the Exceat Bridge on the A259.
+In June 2017, East Sussex County Council agreed to use a Government grant of more than £2million together with £500,000 of its own funds to address this issue by replacing the existing singlelane bridge with a new two-lane bridge.
+This work has now commenced.